 The Macedonian Museum of Contemporary Art

 Hosts an extensive selection of Greek and international works of art, mostly acquired through private donations.
-Those familiar with Greek artists will be delighted to see artworks by people like Akrithakis, Zongolopoulos, Tsoklis, Moralis, Mitaras etc. The official website is largely in Greek, but this page will help.
+Those familiar with Greek artists will be delighted to see artworks by people like Akrithakis, Zongolopoulos, Tsoklis, Moralis, Mitaras etc.

 The Museum of the Macedonian Struggle